nextauthjs/cli/README.md

 # Auth.js CLI

-The CLI tool by [Auth.js](https://authjs.dev) to supercharge your authentication workflow
+The CLI tool by [Auth.js](https://authjs.dev) to supercharge your authentication workflow.

 ## Installation